devgioele/fabriko/README.md

 yarn dev
 ```

+#### Using secrets locally

-The `.secrets` file is used to pass secrets to the GitHub Action.
+The `.secrets` file is a [.env](https://www.dotenv.org/env) file placed in the root directory that is used to pass secrets to the GitHub Action while running it locally with act.

 ### Publish to a distribution branch